Suji04/Suji04/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on generative adversarial networks
+- 🔭 I’m currently working on the applications of computer vision on drone imagery
 - 🌱 I’m currently learning computer vision and nlp stuffs
 - 📫 How to reach me: sujan99dutta@gmail.com
 - ⚡ Fun fact: I'm a lefty only while batting